gabe565/ascii-movie/README.md

 The original Star Wars telnet server is currently down, so why not implement it in Go?
 This server will open a TCP server on `0.0.0.0:23` which streams the original Star Wars ASCII movie over telnet.

+See it in action by running `telnet gabecook.com` or `nc gabecook.com 23`.

 <p align="center">
   <a href="https://asciinema.org/a/431278"><img src="https://asciinema.org/a/431278.svg"/></a>
 </p>